BE KINDER: Part of The People's Landscapes Project

 This summer in the Peak District, will mark almost 90 years since the famous mass trespass on Kinder Scout of 1932 with the BE KINDER walking trail; as part of our national People's Landscapes Project.
-BE KINDER was created in collaboration with former Pulp front man and BBC Radio 6 presenter Jarvis Cocker, along with Turner Prize-winning artist Jeremy Deller and other artists, working with local community groups.
+BE KINDER was created in collaboration with former Pulp front man and BBC Radio 6 presenter Jarvis Cocker, along with Turner Prize-winning artist Jeremy Deller, INSTAR and other artists.

-The trail encourages people to think about the importance of being kind to this incredible natural habitat, as well as honouring the individuals who fought for our rights of way; allowing future generations to enjoy and protect this spectacular landscape for years to come.
+The self-led walking trail encourages people to think about the importance of being kind to this incredible natural habitat, as well as honouring the individuals who fought for our rights of way; allowing future generations to enjoy and protect this spectacular landscape for years to come.

 Artists Trish Evans and Nick Humphreys of INSTAR created links to the local community and co-produced the patches and the light boxes, featured in the picture below, with local Junior Rangers, Hope and Edale Primary School, the Advisory Committee and Hope Valley College.
 Trish and Nick encouraged the young people to voice their ideas on looking after what we've got, their concerns around climate change, and inspiring action in how to be kind to Kinder.
 Follow their work on social media: Instagram, Facebook and Twitter @weareinstar or for more information please visit their website: https://www.we-are-instar.co.uk/

 The trail launch